docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/config.md

 * When Docker Desktop is restarted, it's possible that an image that is allowed to mount the Docker socket is unexpectedly blocked from doing so.
-This can happen when the image digest changes in the remote repository (e.g., a ":latest" image was updated) and the user's local copy of that image (e.g., from a prior `docker pull`) no longer matches the digest in the remote repository.
-In this case, the user needs to remove the local image and pull it again (e.g., `docker rm <image>` and `docker pull <image>`).
+This can happen when the image digest changes in the remote repository (e.g., a ":latest" image was updated) and the local copy of that image (e.g., from a prior `docker pull`) no longer matches the digest in the remote repository.
+In this case, remove the local image and pull it again (e.g., `docker rm <image>` and `docker pull <image>`).

 * It's not possible to allow Docker socket bind-mounts on images that are not on a registry (e.g., images built locally and not yet pushed to a